-Status Action Step Description of Action Step Status #1 Staff has conducted very preliminary research related to what actions other communities have taken in regards to relaxing right-of-way restrictions in an effort to encourage fiber installation.
-Small cell tower deployment is beginning throughout the community as providers look to expand their reach via private sector × #2 No reportable progress at this time. $\bigcirc$ #3 Inventory of Cell Towers and other Antennas structures is being maintained.
-Looking for optimal methods / opportunities for publishing appropriate details. x #4 Gurnee does not meet the rural and/or low income focus of recent broadband programs.
+Status Action Step Description of Action Step Status • #1 Staff has conducted very preliminary research related to what actions other communities have taken in regards to relaxing right-of-way restrictions in an effort to encourage fiber installation.
+Small cell tower deployment is beginning throughout the community as providers look to expand their reach via private sector.
+0 #2 As part of Economic Development staff's retention visits with major employers, technology infrastructure is routinely addressed and referrals made as necessary to business representatives within Comcast and AT&T. Comprehensive investments such as the hyberbuild fiber installation in Grand Tri-State Business Park has improved service and shortened installation time for area businesses and is cited as a recruitment/retention attribute. • #3 Inventory of Cell Towers and other Antennas structures is being maintained.
+Looking for optimal methods / opportunities for publishing appropriate details.
+In August 2109 the Village sold two underutilized Village-owned monopoles to Vogue Towers.
+Vogue will be able to more effectively market the available tenant space, thereby increasing service levels to the community. × #4 Gurnee does not meet the rural and/or low income focus of recent broadband programs.
 Additionally, the availability of services from Comcast and AT&T in Gurnee disqualify us from programs for under-served areas.
 We do benefit from the former Illinois Department of Central Management Services (currently DoIT) participation in the Broadband Technology Opportunities Program (BTOP) Grant Program as it relates to our Illinois Century Network (ICN) Internet Service delivery including diverse points of presence. ~ #5 Staff has meet with an incumbent service provider to discuss plans for future offerings and how the Village can assist in fact-tracking this process.
 1 gig service is available in Comcast build-out area for both Residents and Businesses in Gurnee.
 Custom fiber networks up to 15 gigs for large companies can be built by Comcast.